 - A very small number of industry leaders can move to the UK through a Global Talent route where they can evidence exceptional contribution.

 The BFI continues to work with industry and others to advocate for the importance of ease of movement for the screen sectors on both a short-term and long-term basis given their highly international nature.
 The Home Office previously collaborated with industry to design the tier 5 system to ensure it works for industry, and BFI and partners stand ready to work with Government to ensure these provisions remain fit for purpose in future.

 What will happen to EU citizens living in the UK?

 The Withdrawal Agreement guarantees the rights of EU citizens resident in the UK by the end of the transition period.
 EU citizens who lived in the UK for five years or more by 31 December 2020 can apply for ‘settled status’, allowing them to stay here permanently.
 Anyone that had not been in the UK for the requisite five years may apply for pre-settled status, allowing them to remain in the UK until they have reached the five years required to apply for settled status.
-The deadline for applications for either settled or pre-settled status is 30 June 2021.
+The deadline for applications for either settled or pre-settled status was 30 June 2021.
 The Home Office will still accept late applications if a reasonable reason is given.

 Government has set up a settlement scheme helpline for businesses at 0300 123 7379.

 And what about UK citizens currently living in the EU?

 Under the Withdrawal Agreement, the EU agreed to safeguard the rights of UK citizens arriving in the EU by the end of the transition period.
 The process on exercising these rights varies territory by territory.
 Find out more.

 Government has also set up a helpline for businesses on EU citizens’ regulation at 0300 123 2253.